alchemy-bootcamp-one-winter-2018/lectures/class-01-toolbelt-terminal-git/README.md

 ## Schedule
 1. Welcome!
 Class overview and introductions
+1. Personal and Professional Development
 1. Your new tools
+1. Demo: Start tracking a git repo
 1. Demo: Build a website
 1. Lab Prep